vamsisashank/angular-testing-styleguide/README.md

 Stubs allow observation of existing methods on fixtures and forcing the code down different paths to test all branches.

+Mocks have been deprecated and will not be supported in `sinon@2`.

 ```javascript
 // Bad
 var serviceMock = sinon.mock({});